Kovenda/CNN-Breaking-CAPTCHA-Security-Codes/README.md

 |9 | 0.98613864 |0.9837756|

 > * As the batch increases, the training set and test set accuracy are increasing as well.
 The test set accuracy score converges to 98.378%, which means that the CNN model is predicting the individual character ASCII codes of the CAPTCHA images better than the random forest model, at least a percentage or less better
-> * The creation of a dataset of characters separated from CAPTCHA images allowed for the fitting of that image data to two supervised machine learning models: random forest and convolutional neural network.
+> * The creation of a dataset of characters separated from CAPTCHA images allowed for the fitting of that image data to a convolutional neural network.
 The purpose of predicting the characters in a CAPTCHA was to give bots the ability to bypass security systems which use CAPTCHA to deny bots entry to their websites.
-The model used in this research predicted the characters in CAPTCHA images with more than 97% accuracy on their validation (test) sets with the random forest model performing the best at 98.378%.
-A bot equipped with this model will be able to bypass anti-bot security systems 98% of the time, by simply entering the characters it predicts to be in the image and ticking the “I am not a robot” box.
+The model used in this research predicted the characters in CAPTCHA images with 98.378% accuracy.
+A bot equipped with this model will be able to bypass anti-bot security systems equipped with captcha 98% of the time, by simply entering the characters it predicts to be in the image and ticking the “I am not a robot” box.